What is an RV extended warranty?

 America’s RV Warranty does not currently cover residents of all 50 states, so if you live in states such as California, Montana, or Hawaii, you might not be eligible for coverage.

-Eagle Vision offers plans through two different administrators: Xtra Ride and Open Road.
+Eagle Vision offers travel trailer warranties and motorhome warranties through two different administrators: Xtra Ride and Open Road.
 Eagle Vision is the exclusive broker for Open Road service plans.
 RV owners have the choice of exclusionary and listed component policies, and optional coverages are available for consequential damage, wheels and tires, audio/visual components, and 24-hour towing and roadside assistance.

 Certain plans also carry a pet benefit, travel expense coverage, service call reimbursement for mobile mechanics, and food spoilage if the refrigerator fails.
 The benefits are policy-dependent, and not all policies are available in all states.